Probate: A Simple (But Complete) Guide

 If the estate is very small and simple (usually under £5,000) and/or all the assets were jointly owned (e.g. bank accounts or property), you may not need a Grant.

-If the amount held at an institution is small (e.g. less than a couple of thousand pounds), it's worth checking if they'll require a Grant to transfer the assets.
+This is because most companies (e.g. banks), will transfer assets below a certain threshold without requiring a Grant.
+If the amount held at an institution is small (e.g. less than a few thousand pounds), it's worth checking if they'll require a Grant to transfer the assets.

 You may not need probate if the deceased only died with:

 - Joint bank accounts